ba01ei/xcassets-filler/README.md

 # xcassets-filler

-This fills an empty xcassets (Xcode Asset Catalog) file with one image or one solid color.
+This fills an xcassets bundle (Xcode Asset Catalog) with one image or one solid color.

 ## Use cases